Kac1509/ZebrafishClassifier/README.md

 To run from the Jupyter Notebook environment, simply open and run through each cell: directory_path\ZebrafishClassifier\CNN_Classifier.ipynb

-To run from the Colaboratory environment, open the link below:
+To run from the Colaboratory environment, open the link below and follow these steps:
   - Create the following directory in the root of Google Drive 'Colab Notebooks/CNN_Classifier/scripts'
   - Add all .py files in the scripts folder
   - Add 'DataStraightened.zip' to Colab Notebooks/CNN_Classifier/
-https://colab.research.google.com/github/Kac1509/ZebrafishClassifier/blob/master/ClassifierFinal.ipynb
+  - Set Colab to True
+  - You will be prompted to give Google Colaboratory access to Google Drive where the scripts and data files are located https://colab.research.google.com/github/Kac1509/ZebrafishClassifier/blob/master/ClassifierFinal.ipynb

-*Running through the command line does not allow for data visualization.
+Running through the command line does not allow for data visualization.
 For this, it is recommended to use Jupyter or Google Colaboratory.
+Furthermore, the latter two environments allow the user to access the code.
+This is important for chaning the parameters and running the hyperparameter tuning program.

 ### Models